-This was the Allied crossing of the Elbe river and advance to the south coast of the Baltic Sea between Lübeck and Wismar (29 April/7 May 1945).
+'Enterprise' (ii) was the Allied crossing of the Elbe river and advance to the southern coast of the Baltic Sea between Lübeck and Wismar (29 April/7 May 1945).

 The operation was undertaken by Lieutenant General E. H. Barker’s British VIII Corps and Major General Matthew B. Ridgway’s US XVIII Airborne Corps of Lieutenant General Sir Miles Dempsey’s British 2nd Army within Field Marshal Sir Bernard Montgomery’s Allied 21st Army Group (29 April/7 May 1945).

-The VIII Corps crossed the Elbe below Lauenburg, where the river is between 265 and 335 yards (240 and 305 m) wide, on 29 April in the face of the limited opposition generated by the miscellany of about 6,000 low-grade troops supported by more than 100 pieces of artillery.
+The VIII Corps crossed the Elbe river below Lauenburg, where this waterway is between 265 and 335 yards (240 and 305 m) wide, on 29 April in the face of the limited opposition generated by the miscellany of about 6,000 low-grade troops supported by more than 100 pieces of artillery.

 At 02.00, on completion of strong artillery bombardment, one brigade of Major General C. M. Barber’s 15th Division and a commando brigade assaulted across the river in Buffalo tracked carriers and assault boats supported by DD amphibious tanks.
 Two brigades followed, rafts were built, ferries were established and the Royal Engineers began building bridges, the first being opened that night.
 Close support had been given throughout these operations by the tactical air forces, and 14 German aircraft were destroyed when weather conditions enabled the Luftwaffe to break cloud and attack during short periods.